Top of page Skip to main content

 Merit remains the basis for engagement and promotion.

-For more information on RecruitAbility visit the Australian Public Service Commission’s website.
+For more information on RecruitAbility, visit Australian Public Service Commission’s RecruitAbility scheme: A guide for applicants.

 External agency partnerships